ii/coredns/plugin/forward/README.md

 * **FROM** is the base domain to match for the request to be forwared.
 * **TO...** are the destination endpoints to forward to.

 By default health checks are performed every 0.5s.
 After two failed checks the upstream is considered unhealthy.
 The health checks use a a non recursive DNS query (`.
 IN NS`) to get upstream health.
 Any reponse that indicates the server is active (REFUSED, NOTIMPL, NXDOMAIN, SUCCESS) is taken as a healthy upstream.

+It uses a fixed buffer size of 4096 bytes for UDP packets.

 Extra knobs are available with an expanded syntax: